apprenticeharper/DeDRM_tools/skindle/README.txt

  * Requires your kindle.info file which can be found in something like:
  * <User home>\...\Amazon\Kindle For PC\{AMAwzsaPaaZAzmZzZQzgZCAkZ3AjA_AY}
- * where ... varies by platform but is "Local Settings\Application Data" on XP */
+ * where ... varies by platform but is "Local Settings\Application Data" on XP
+ * skindle will attempt to find this file automatically.
+ */

 /*